Learning to Reverse DNNs from AI Programs Automatically: Discussion Conclusion

 \section{Discussion \& Conclusion}

 In this research, we present a technique for automatically reversing DNNs from deployed AI applications.
 In particular, we propose a novel embedding technique for capturing the semantics of assembly functions.
-Our embedding techniques combine the text semantic and topology semantic of assembly functions, resulting in a more accurate semantic representation.
-The experiments demonstrate that \tool is possible to reverse DNNs without accuracy loss.
+The experiments demonstrate that \tool is possible to correctly reverse DNNs.